mcconvil/mase/README.md

 mase
 ====

-mase contains a collection of model-assisted generalized regression estimators (the post-stratification estimator, the ratio estimator, the linear and logistic regression estimator, the elastic net regression estimator, and the regression tree estimator) for finite population estimation of a total or mean from a single stage complex sample design.
+mase contains a collection of model-assisted generalized regression estimators (the post-stratification estimator, the ratio estimator, the linear and logistic regression estimator, the elastic net regression estimator, and the regression tree estimator) for finite population estimation of a total or mean from a single stage, unequal probability without replacement design.
 It also contains the Horvitz-Thompson estimator and several variance estimators.

 Installation
 ------------